-As things rapidly unfold with this current pandemic, we are carefully watching for the advice and regulations are being announced by the Department of Health (in Australia) and Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO) to see how this is impacting couples getting married in 2020.
+As things rapidly unfold with this current pandemic, we are carefully watching for the advice and regulations are being announced by the Department of Health (in Australia) and Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO) to see how this is impacting couples getting married.

 For the latest health alerts and announcements, please visit health.gov.au for Australians.